 “Lunch?”
 Wow, I thought.
-“I would love it,” I replied.
+“I would love to,” I replied.

-“No no no. I am coming!”, I told her.
+“No, no, no. I am coming!”, I told her.

 It was definitely like this and more.

-She expressed, “I lost a gem in my mother, my only friend.”
+She expressed, “I lost a gem in my mother.
+My only friend.”

 In the Life and Legacy of a Buddhist Master one of Dipa Ma´s student tells the story of having given Dipa Ma a pair of socks.
-The are the ones she is wearing in the photo.
+These are the same ones she is wearing in the photo.
 But when Dipa returned to India she left them folded neatly on the bed.
-Her student was so shocked by this as the socks were a gift.
-However, it clearly showed the way Dipa did not believe anything belonged to her.
+Her student was shocked by this as the socks were a gift.
+However, it showed the way Dipa did not believe anything belonged to her.
 She did not take anything for granted or make assumptions.

 “You put it in your meditation room and mother is there.
 She is your mother as she was a mother to all.”

 “Wow, miss me?”, I thought.

-For while Dipa had never met me before, she was so unreserved in her feelings and gestures.
+For while Dipa had never met me before, she was unreserved in her feelings and gestures.
 Her words were exactly like those of a mother when we parted.

 Copyright of Heather Morton, The Yoga Way, 2012.
 All written rights reserved.